HEIC to PDF - Convert iPhone HEIC Photos to PDF Free

 technical

 Drop one or many .heic or .heif files onto the tool.
-Each file is decoded to JPEG in your browser using libheif compiled to WebAssembly, then assembled into a multi-page PDF with pdf-lib.
-The conversion is local and free with no per-page cost.
+Each file is uploaded securely and decoded to JPEG on our server using libheif, then assembled into a multi-page PDF with pdf-lib.
+Files are deleted automatically after processing, and the conversion is free with no per-page cost.

 usage